yako-dev/flutter_badges/README.md

 <br>

 ## Breaking changes:
+Check prerelease on pub.dev for null safety version
 If you want to use `badges v1.2.0` and above, you need to upgrade your flutter version at least to `v1.22.0-12.0.pre.`.

 <br>